Announcement This scheme is due to launch in April 2026.

 - Your involvement in a significant and developing subject, professional and/or pedagogic research programme that is making a contribution to the field.

-- Applications made for competitive grant or studentship funding; as appropriate to the discipline at this stage of career.
+- Applications made for competitive grant or studentship funding, as appropriate to your discipline at this stage of your career, and their success.

 - Consultancy and knowledge exchange activities that you have undertaken.